agadzhalov/design-patterns/src/com/design/patterns/singleton/README.md

     }

- 6 - Thread safety implementation - `synchronized` guarantees that only on thread can execute this method at a time
+ 6 - Thread safety implementation - `synchronized` guarantees that only one thread can execute this method at a time

      public static Singleton getInstance() {
         if (instance == null) {